AnthonyBroadCrawford/anthonybroadcrawford.github.io/_posts/2020-03-02-webpacker-heroku-ci.md

 And it did the trick!

-I'm still digging into why I needed to tell Heroku to build the asset pipeline as I haven't had to do that on any other Heroku application and/or pipeline to date.
+I'm still digging into why I needed to tell Heroku to build the asset pipeline as I haven't had to do that on any other Heroku application and/or pipeline in the past (as recent as this summer and fall of 2019).
 My hunch is that it is a new behavior intersecting between Rails6, Webpacker, and changes to Heroku.
 I'll continue to research and update once I know why this changed.

 `¯\_(ツ)_/¯`